GooogIe/VarasTG/README.md

 ```python
 name = "PluginName"
 ```
+IMPORTANT: the name MUST be the Class name

-* Create a class and name it as you prefer(usually the plugin name will fit):
+* Create a class and name it as you named the variable 'name':
 ```python
 class PluginName(Plugin):
 ```